choderalab/perses/examples/new-cli/README.md

 ## Example Use Case

 In this example folder we have a protein: [2ZFF](https://www.rcsb.org/structure/2zff) and some ligands which we will use for a series of free energy calculations.
+We will use a geometric based atom mapping.
 Our yaml file `my.yaml` is setup to do an alchemical transformation from ligand 0 to ligand 1 for the solvent, vacuum, and complex phase.
 We will use a bash loop to do a star map with 6 different ligands.
 We will put the ligand at index 0 at the center of star map with the following bash script: